 Therefore, to estimate overshoot abundance the known PIT tag overshoots must be expanded to account for mortality between PRD and fallback detection sites and if the fallback detection is not 100%

 ExpKPIT=ObsKPIT/(Sur * Det)

+Surv = OksKPIT/ (Det * ExpKPIT)

 where ExpKPIT is the expanded Known PIT tag detections used in the regression, ObsKPIT is the observed PIT tag detections, Sur is the survival between PRD and any detection site, and Det is the probability that a PIT tag fish that survives to the detection.
 We need to accurately estimate ExpKPIT based on radio tag data from Fuchs et al. (2020), the POM, or some other multistate extension of the CJS model.
 I am hopeful that we can used the POM to estimate survival and detection prob.
 After this the overshoot conversion (fallback returns/overshoots) can be estimated.

 The third objective in the paper is to estimate the fallback conversion rate to natal stream based on how many dams passed (Figure 2 in overshoot papaer).
 I need to better understand was successful and unsuccessful are but assuming successful is overshoot that returns and unsuccessful is overshoot that does not return.
 A better way to display this information is based on logistic/binomial regression in the graph below.